propelorm/propelorm.github.com/documentation/index.markdown

 ## Project Setup ##

- * [Installing Propel](01-installation.html) Install Propel using Git, PEAR, or a tarball.
+ * [Installing Propel](01-installation.html) Install Propel using Git, or a zipball/tarball.
- * [Building A Project](02-buildtime.html) Generate a PHP model based on a XML schema
+ * [Building A Project](02-buildtime.html) Generate a PHP model based on a XML schema.

 ## Propel Basics ##